 Applications for the Bridging Disciplines Programs are accepted twice a year, during the fall and spring semesters.
 Learn additional information and how to apply to the BDPs.
 Interested students can attend an information session, which are offered throughout the semester.

 Any degree-seeking undergraduate at UT Austin is eligible to apply to the BDPs.
 Students must plan to be enrolled at UT Austin as a degree-seeking undergraduate for at least two semesters after the semester in which they apply to the BDP.
 The BDPs are open to undergraduate students from every college and school at UT Austin, view eligibility and benefits.
-Learn about advising services for Conflict Resolution and Peace Studies BDP students.
+Learn about advising services for Conflict Resolution & Peace Studies BDP students.

-With 19 credit hours of coursework and connecting experiences, including CMS 371K: Practicum in Conflict Mediation, students may earn a BDP certificate in Conflict Resolution and Peace Studies.
+With 19 credit hours of coursework and connecting experiences, including CMS 371K: Practicum in Conflict Mediation, students may earn a BDP certificate in Conflict Resolution & Peace Studies.
 View a complete list of courses and requirements.

 Students may focus their work in at least two of the following categories: